 The owner of these cabins built them himself, and they are so well designed.
 Each cabin has a theme; I stayed at the ‘Octopuses Garden’ (queue Beatles playing).
 Inside, there is a super comfy bed and two small mattresses in the top loft.
-They have electricity inside, and even built-in speakers in the walls.
+They have electricity inside and built-in speakers.
 There’s a kitchen area you can use outside, as well as a fire pit.
-These cabins are one of my favorites places to stay on the Cabot Trail.

 Best Places to Stay in Baddeck NS

-My favorite part about Inverary resort and spa is that there’s an adventure center onsite, where you can rent kayaks, paddleboards, jet skis, and boats – you can even rent a floating picnic table!
-We paddle out to this lighthouse below one morning while staying at Inverary, and it was so lovely.
+My favorite part about Inverary resort and spa is that there’s an adventure center onsite where you can rent kayaks, paddleboards, jet skis, and boats – you can even rent a floating picnic table!

-There’s also an on-site spa where you can treat yourself to a massage, facial, pedicure, manicure, or all of the above!
-It was raining one of the days I was in Baddeck, so this was the perfect thing to do.
-I had my first facial there, and it was amazing.
+There’s also an on-site spa where you can treat yourself to a massage, facial, pedicure, manicure or all of the above!
+It was raining one of the days I was in Baddeck, so this was the perfect activity.

 Inverary also has a restaurant on-site, which serves delicious food as well as live music daily.
 Lastly, they are pet-friendly.
 We took my foster dog, Layla, here while on the way to her new home, and they even gave me a pet-care kit when I checked in.